Building a House in Uruguay

 Building a House in Uruguay is not easy!

 There are more and more types of construction styles available if you are planning to build a home in Uruguay.
 Traditionally, most of Uruguayans imagine bricks and blocks, concrete and steel when thinking of building.
 But there are many more new options that can be applied when building.

 Disadvantages of Traditional Construction in Uruguay

 The conventional construction has a high cost of the material with builders, rising hardware store prices, and very expensive BPS taxes, which makes the process of building a conventional house in Uruguay a hateful one.
 So when we talk of construction in Uruguay, what do we get at the end?
 The traditional construction is expensive to build and expensive to maintain, but what is worse, it tends to have humidity problems of all kinds from the foundations to the ceiling and is not very energy efficient.
 The reason is that most typical construction materials of Uruguay – bricks and blocks – are of poor quality and do not absorb interior moisture.
 The blocks need a thick layer of cement (several centimeters) to be somewhat insulating, which is rarely done.
 Further does steel, metal, concrete or bricks have very poor R-Value energy ratings.

 New Construction Trends in Uruguay

-Housing construction up to 2015 has shown new trends besides the traditional building, with the introduction, such as steel framing, containers, wooden constructions and even mud homes.
+Housing construction up to 2019 has shown new trends besides the traditional building, with the introduction, such as steel framing, containers, wooden constructions, and even mud homes.

 There is also great speculation in the sector that the lower cost building options compared with traditional construction do not cover the also required social contributions, installation of hot water, decks or perimeter sidewalks and consultancies.

 The Uruguayans tend to distrust wooden houses since they associate them with simple construction.
-And they accuse wooden construction to require much maintenance, and to be unsafe.
+And they accuse wooden construction of requiring much maintenance, and to be unsafe.